ekhadley/deepgrid/README.md

 for a lot longer and get complex behavior.
 Probably increasing training efficiency and finding the right decay rate is important.

-TODO: Implement prioritized replay, different exploration strategies, different loss function
+TODO: Implement prioritized replay, different exploration strategies, different loss function (NOTE: how to randomly select actions: we can select uniformly, we can weight for/against extreme prediction scores, or we can weight higher for pairs/groups of actions which are rated similarly, trying to find out which are not like the others. /shrug)